ESG related Information

 As for opportunities, the sales change forecast directly affects the profit level.
 With the risk of flooding and other water damage however, the negative financial impact appears to be large because the double impact of the resulting decrease in sales due to suspension of operations and the expenditure for repair costs.

 Figure 4.
-Financial Impact Evaluation and Response Measures (1.5°C Scenario)
+Financial Impact assessment based on the scenario analysis and Response Measures

-Item | Impact on the business | Evaluation* | Response measures to risks/opportunities |
+| Item | Impact on the business | Evaluation | Response measures to risks/opportunities | Applicable scenarios |

-Due to the potential for river flooding near our sites in Thailand, Cambodia and China, repair costs and lost sales could occur.
-Moreover, sites of Mitsumi Electric (Philippines, etc.) located in coastal areas could be similarly affected by disasters such as storm surges and typhoons. | ★★★ |
+| Intensification of extreme weather events (supply chain disruption, and suspension of internal operations) | <1.5°C/4°C> Due to the potential for river flooding near our sites in Thailand, Cambodia, and China, repair costs and lost sales could occur.
+In addition, businesses in coastal areas of countries such as the Philippines could be similarly affected by disasters such as high tides and typhoons. |

 Risks:

-Introduction of carbon taxes and emissions trading, and national carbon emission targets and policies (cost increases for policy compliance) | Energy and greenhouse gas emissions costs will increase with the adoption of carbon taxes, emissions trading, and green electricity purchase requirements.
-At the same time, electricity rates will trend downward along with the widespread adoption of renewable energy. | ★ |
+<1.5°C> Energy and greenhouse gas emissions costs will increase with the adoption of carbon taxes, emissions trading, and green electricity purchase requirements.
+At the same time, electricity prices are likely to decline in the future due to the widespread use of renewable energy. |

 Risks: